-Figure 4-6-7 Private VLAN Membership Configuration page screenshot
+Figure 4-6-7 Private VLAN Membership Configuration Page Screenshot

 Object Description • Delete To delete a VLAN entry, check this box.
-The entry will be deleted on all stack switch units during the next Save.
+The entry will be deleted on all switch units during the next Save.
 VLAN ID Indicates the ID of this particular VLAN.
 Port Members A row of check boxes for each port is displayed for each VLAN ID.
 To include a port in a VLAN, check the box.
 To remove or exclude the port from the VLAN, make sure the box is unchecked.
-By default, no ports are members, and all boxes are unchecked.
-Adding a New VLAN Click to add a new VLAN ID.
+By default, no ports are members, and all Adding a New VLAN boxes are unchecked.
+Click to add a new VLAN ID.
 An empty row is added to the table, and the VLAN can be configured as needed.
 Legal values for a VLAN ID are 1 through 4095.
-The VLAN is enabled on the selected stack switch unit when you click on "Save".
-The VLAN is thereafter present on the other stack switch units, but with no port members.
-A VLAN without any port members on any stack unit will be deleted when you click "Save".
-The button can be used to undo the addition of new VLANs.
+The VLAN is enabled on the selected switch unit when you click on "Save".
+TA The button can be used to undo the addition of new VLANs.